 Louisiana follows a traditional "fault"-based system when it comes to financial responsibility for losses stemming from a car accident: injuries, lost income, vehicle damage, and so on.
-This means that the person who was at fault for causing the car accident is also responsible for any resulting harm (from a practical standpoint, the at-fault driver's insurance carrier will absorb these losses, up to policy limits).
+This means that the person who was at fault for causing the car accident is also responsible for compensating others for any harm resulting from the crash (from a practical standpoint, the at-fault driver's insurance carrier will absorb these losses, up to policy limits).

 The required minimum amounts of liability car insurance coverage in Louisiana are: